denten-books/plain-text/5-chapter.md

 ### 5.4 The Human Assumption

-For the above reasons, the question of interface, broached by media therists like Stephen Johnson, Alexander Galloway, and Lori Emerson, among others, is of vital importance to literary theory [@johnson_interface_1999;
+For the above reasons, the question of interface, broached by media theorists like Stephen Johnson, Alexander Galloway, and Lori Emerson, among others, is of vital importance to literary theory [@johnson_interface_1999;
 @galloway_interface_2012; @emerson_reading_2014].
 Reading as congruence happens